 Men and women - blood tests

 A sample of blood from a vein may be taken.
 This is mainly used to test for syphilis, hepatitis B, hepatitis C and HIV.
 Sometimes you may be advised to delay having a blood test.
 For example, following an initial infection of HIV it can take several weeks for a blood test to become positive.
-So, for example, if you had sex with someone who is HIV positive within the last few days, you may be advised to wait several weeks to have a blood test to see if you have become infected.
+So, for example, if within the previous few days you had sex with someone who is HIV-positive, you may be advised to wait several weeks to have a blood test to see if you have become infected.

 What happens next?

 If you are seen at your GP surgery the swabs - small balls of cotton wool on the end of a thin stick, used to collect samples - and blood tests will be sent to a laboratory for further testing.
 Your doctor will advise you about when the test results will be available; this can take up to a fortnight.

 If you are seen in a GUM clinic some of your results may be available on the day of your test.